ahippman/Physiology/01b_Linear_Model_Anova_FRRF_data.md

 ```

-This means that the two different strains have statistically the same ETR at 160 uEinstein  (F(1,6) = 0.0505729, p.val = 1) and they do have the same ETR at 160 uEinstein under low Cu as well (F(1,6) = 0.0246494, p.val = 1)).
+This means that the two different strains have statistically the same ETR' at 160 uEinstein  (F(1,6) = 0.0505729, p.val = 1) and they do have the same ETR' at 160 uEinstein under low Cu as well (F(1,6) = 0.0246494, p.val = 1)).

 END: ETR_160_measure